 3. CHARACTERISTI CS OF POTENTIAL IMPACTS Extent of the Impact The primary impact will occur during the construction phase which is short term.
-Trans frontier nature of the Impact N/A Magnitude and Complexity of the Impact Air Quality & Climate: The objective of the project is to provide improved pedestrian and cycle facilities thus having a likely positive impact on air quality and climate.
+Trans frontier nature of the Impact N/A Magnitude and Complexity of the Minimal Impact Air Quality & Climate: The objective of the project is to provide improved pedestrian facilities thus having a likely positive impact on air quality and climate.
 It is considered that the level of construction traffic required for a project of this scale will not have a significant impact on the local air quality or climate; neither will a construction project of this scale result in any significant generation of dust.
-Noise: At operational stage an increase in the number of pedestrians and cyclists will likely have a positive impact on noise or vibration in the local environment.
+Noise: At operational stage an increase in the number of pedestrians will likely have a positive impact on noise or vibration in the local environment.
 It is also considered that the level of construction traffic and construction operations required for a project of this scale will be short term and will not result in the creation of any significant levels of noise or vibration.
 Furthermore, works will be carried out in compliance with BS5228: Part 1 and the European Communities (Noise Emission by Equipment for Use Outdoors) Regulations, 2001 which will ensure a controlled level of noise during construction phase.
 Hydrology: The existing drainage will be maintained, and the proposed development will not increase or alter the quantum of surface water discharging to adjoining watercourses.
-The provision of additional green space within the scheme should result in a lower volume of water being discharged.
 Biodiversity: Having regard to the location, nature, and size of the proposed development, it is considered that there are no anticipated effects on biodiversity.
-The additional green space being provided should result in an increase in the level of biodiversity over that currently available on the scheme.
-Archaeology, architecture, cultural heritage: There are a number of recorded monuments and protected structures in Cork City.
+Archaeology, architecture, cultural heritage: There are several recorded monuments and protected structures in Cork City.
 However, due to the location, nature of the construction and operation of the Project, it is considered that it will not have any significant effect on any of these monuments or structures.
-Visual Amenity: As the Project is located principally on existing roads and footpaths, it is unlikely to have a significant impact on the

-3. CHARACTERIST ICS OF POTENTIAL IMPACTS landscape of the area.
+Visual Amenity: As the Project is located principally on existing roads and footpaths, it is unlikely to have a significant impact on the landscape of the area.
 During construction, the presence of plant and machinery will detract from certain views.
-However, this is considered to be a slight impact which is short-term and easily offset by the benefits accrued at the operational stage Overall: Environmental impacts associated with the proposed development will be minor and short-term and, therefore, significant environmental effects can be ruled out without the necessity for further surveys, investigations and assessments.
+However, this is considered to be a slight impact which is short-term and easily offset by the benefits accrued at the operational stage.

+3. CHARACTERISTI CS OF POTENTIAL IMPACTS Overall: Environmental impacts associated with the proposed development will be minor and short-term and, therefore, significant environmental effects can be ruled out without the necessity for further surveys, investigations, and assessments.
 Probability of the Impact Low During the construction stage, noise nuisances and air pollution may occur over a short duration.
-Duration, Frequency and Reversibility of the Impact Potential impacts are limited to the construction phase These impacts will be temporary, reversible and one-off.
+Duration, Frequency and Reversibility of the Impact Potential impacts are limited to the construction phase These impacts will be temporary, reversible, and one-off.